GoogleChrome/developer.chrome.com/site/en/blog/chrome-110-beta/index.md

 ### Use Non-Transitional IDNA Processing in URLs

-Enable IDNA 2008 in Non-Transitional Mode for URL processing, aligning Chrome's behavior with Firefox and Safari.
 Chrome currently uses IDNA 2008 in Transitional Mode in URL processing.
-The main difference between Transitional and Non-Transitional Mode is the handling of four characters known as deviation characters: ÃŸ (LATIN SMALL LETTER SHARP S), Ï‚ (GREEK SMALL LETTER FINAL SIGMA), ZWJ (Zero width joiner) and ZWNJ (Zero width non-joiner).
-In Transitional mode, deviation characters are handled the same as IDNA2003: ÃŸ is mapped to ss, Ï‚ is mapped to Ïƒ, and ZWJ and ZWNJ are deleted.
+The main difference between Transitional and Non-Transitional Mode is the handling of four characters known as deviation characters: `ß` (LATIN SMALL LETTER SHARP S), `ς` (GREEK SMALL LETTER FINAL SIGMA), `ZWJ` (Zero width joiner) and `ZWNJ` (Zero width non-joiner).

+In Transitional mode, deviation characters are handled the same as IDNA2003: `ß` is mapped to `ss`, `ς` is mapped to `σ`, and `ZWJ` and `ZWNJ` are deleted.
 In Non-Transitional mode, domains containing these characters are allowed in domain names without mapping, and thus can resolve to different IP addresses.
-For example, typing `faÃŸ.de` in Chrome and Firefox opens different sites today.
+For example, typing `"faß.de"` in Chrome and Firefox opens different sites today.

 Enabling Non-Transitional IDNA in Chrome will allow deviation characters in domain names.
 Firefox and Safari already made this change in 2016 and continue to use Non-Transitional URL processing.

 ### Web app launch handler